WHTaylor/dotfiles/Documents/cv.md

 # Will Taylor

-I'm a software engineer who loves building systems to solve problems.
-I have experience working on web services, web frontends, developer tools, and internal infrastructure projects, both greenfield and legacy.
+I'm a software engineer who loves building systems which solve problems for people.
+I have experience working on web services, frontends, developer tools, and internal infrastructure projects, both greenfield and legacy.

 Based in the UK, very strongly prefer remote positions.
 </div>